Jury selection set to begin in high profile corruption case

 The judge was concerned the U.S. courthouse in downtown Honolulu wouldn't be able to accommodate that many people, so he reserved a room at the Neal Blaisdell Center a few miles away.

+Long lines are the norm there for concerts, expos and other large events.
+City officials warned of possible increased traffic in the area on Monday morning because of the unusual court venue.

-Honolulu's former police chief Louis Kealoha and his wife Katherine Kealoha, a former city prosecutor, are accused of abusing police resources to frame a relative.
+The closely watched scandal stars now-retired Honolulu Police Chief Louis Kealoha and his wife Katherine Kealoha, a former city prosecutor.
+The couple and current and former officers are accused of abusing police resources to frame a Kealoha relative for a crime.

-Prosecutors say they framed Katherine Kealoha's uncle for stealing their mailbox to cover up financial fraud that supported their lavish lifestyle.
+Prosecutors say the Kealohas framed Katherine Kealoha's uncle for stealing their home mailbox in an attempt to cover up financial fraud that supported their lavish lifestyle.

+Hundreds of prospective jurors are necessary in a case that attracted intense publicity.

+"Other than the different location, the court will conduct business at this session identically to a session at the court's normal courtroom and in accordance with the Sixth Amendment right to a public trial," U.S. District Judge J. Michael Seabright said in a March order designating the center as the venue for initial jury selection.